-I indulged myself in the beginning section of this review by walking down memory lane.
+I’m indulging myself in the beginning of this review by taking a walk down memory lane.
 Click here if you’d like to jump to review section.

 When I was a kid, I spent many summers on a big cattle ranch just down the road from the booming metropolis of Maypearl Texas, population less than 300.
-We had a sprawling old ranch house with a huge Texas star in the kitchen floor, lazily buzzing ceiling fans, and a living room that was “for fancy company only”.
+We had a sprawling old ranch house with a huge Texas star in the linoleum kitchen floor, lazily buzzing ceiling fans, and a living room that was “for fancy company only”.
 Air conditioning was rare in those days, so on hot summer nights, we’d all sleep on the long screened porch that wrapped around the house.
-Water came from a windmill in the back yard; beneath it was a huge old bell that would be rung to call farm hands in for lunch.
+Water came from a windmill in the back yard; beneath it was a huge old bell that would be rung to call ranch hands in for lunch.
 To a child from a suburb of Los Angeles, the ranch was like stepping into an episode of Gunsmoke.
 We had almost 2,000 acres to explore, and I spent many happy summers making forts and tunnels out of hay bales, fishing for catfish in little “tanks” that dotted the property, and piling into a Jeep with my aunt every morning, raising clouds of grasshoppers, while herding cattle that had been trained to follow the sound of the horn.